REANNZ/etcbd-public/Lab.md

     cd etcbd-public/icinga
     cp ../admintoool/global-env.env .

-Use Docker-compose to start the containers:
+Use Docker-compose to start the containers and watch the logs:

     cd etcbd-public/icinga
-    docker-compose up
+    docker-compose up -d
+    docker-compose logs -f

 And in another session, run the setup script: